fbpx

 • Canadian immigration officials have released a list of college of programmes that will provide eligibility for post-graduation work permits

-• As of 1 November 2024, foreign students at Canadian colleges must graduate for one of those specified programmes in order to be eligible for a post-study work permit
+• As of 1 November 2024, new foreign students applying to study at Canadian colleges must graduate from one of those specified programmes in order to be eligible for a post-study work permit

-On Friday afternoon, 4 October, Immigration, Refugees and Citizenship Canada (IRCC) announced a number of important details for the new rules governing Canada's post-graduation work permit (PGWP) eligibility.
+On Friday, 4 October, Immigration, Refugees and Citizenship Canada (IRCC) announced a number of important details for the new rules governing Canada's post-graduation work permit (PGWP) eligibility.
 The 4 October update follows the additional restrictions introduced by IRCC on 18 September.

 In its latest update, IRCC first confirms that 1 November 2024 is the cut-off date for which the new rules will apply.
 Students who applied for or held a study permit prior to 1 November 2024 will remain eligible for a PGWP under the previous rules.